EnterpriseDB/edb-installers/README.md

 * Installers:\
 \
+Each package installer must support both silent and interactive modes for installation and uninstallation.\
-Each package installer should be capable of being silently or interactively installing and uninstalling the package.
-When uninstalling, as much of the package as possible should be removed, however it is not always possible (through lack of reference counting between packages) or desirable to remove everything.\
+When uninstalling, the goal is to remove as much of the package as possible.
+However, due to shared dependencies or the need to preserve user data, it may not be possible or desirable to remove all files.\
 \
 Build platform\
 ----------------\
 \
 The build platform is Mac OS X Sonoma.
-We use OS X because it allows us to run all other Intel based OS's on the same machine. \
+The macOS Sonoma platform is used for building because it can efficiently run all other Intel-based operating systems on the same machine.
+This provides a single, centralized environment for developing and testing software across a range of operating systems.\
 \
-A number of additional dependencies are required when setting up the system, such as libxml2 and libxslt, as well as useful utilties such as wget.
-Setting these up correct is essentially to ensuring future Universal binary builds will work as expected on all supported OS X versions (10.5/Leopard and above).\
+To ensure successful Universal binary builds on all supported macOS versions(10.13 and above), a number of additional dependencies are required.
+These include libraries such as libxml2 and libxslt, as well as common utilities like wget.
+Proper installation of these dependencies is essential for the build system to function correctly.\
 \
 Utilities should be installed using MacPorts:

 - Download the installer from http://www.macports.org/ and install the package.

-- Add /opt/local/bin:/opt/local/sbin to the *end* of the path.
+- Add /opt/local/bin:/opt/local/sbin to the **end** of the path.
 Add the following line to ~/.bash_profile for the buildfarm user:

 export PATH=$PATH:/opt/local/bin:/opt/local/sbin